 Here I am going to explain about two (should be three) settings that is available for LSA08 which we will be using in this tutorial.

-Pressing MODE button on LSA08 will bring you to the setting menu, pressing MODE twice to target the LINEMODE option, and press SEL button to access the option.
+Power up your LSA08.
+Then press MODE button on LSA08, it will bring you to the setting menu, pressing MODE twice to choose the LINEMODE option, and press SEL button to access the option.
 In the window, you could choose either White-On or Dark-On, using the SEL button to select Dark-On, and press MODE to confirm and exit to main setting menu.